camjohnson-code/rock-paper-scissors/README.md

 I plan to enhance the game further with the following features:

 - Multiplayer Mode: Allowing users to play against each other online.
-- Local Storage: Adding the scores to Local Storage so they remain on page refresh.
 - Animations: Adding visual flair to make the game more dynamic.